eager7/go-ecoball/launch/README.md

 Add a new configuration item to the project's ecoball.toml, and be sure to copy the latest code-generated file ecoball.toml to the Docker directory.

-If the configuration items for a container require special customization, do the configuration in the shard_setup.toml file(Refer to the shard_setup.toml configuration file for details).
+If the configuration items for a container require special customization, do the configuration in the setup.toml file(Refer to the setup.toml configuration file for details).

 ### setup.toml
 Before starting, you need to configure start profile setup.toml